Potentiometry is one of the methods of electroanalytical chemistry. It is usually employed to find the concentration of a solute in solution.

 An example of this would be ion concentration gradients across a semi-permeable membrane.

-This can also be a potentiometric phenomena, and is the basis of measurements that use ion-selective electrodes.
+This can also be a potentiometric phenomenon, and is the basis of measurements that use ion-selective electrodes.

 See the documents on ion-selective electrodes and pH meters.